Angmering Village Preschool

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 You will be able to talk to your child’s keyworker informally when you drop your child off in the morning or when you pick them up at the end of the day.
 More formal arrangements can be made if necessary by appointment for a more in-depth discussion.
-Parents are able to view their child’s development records at any time but share it with the keyworker each term.
-This gives opportunities to discuss the child’s current interests and any concerns the parent or practitioner may have.
-We are in the process of changing to online records so authorised parents will be able to access their child’s record and see photos and notes from the child’s time with us and also add their own stories about things you do as a family.
+Parents are able to view their child’s Tapestry record via secure log-in at any time and we have termly parent’s evenings which give you chance to sit and discuss your child’s progress together.
+You also have the opportunity to discuss your child’s current interests and any concerns the parent or practitioner may have.

-Literacy skills are promoted and our library of specially designed story bags and busy bags is available daily for parents to borrow and share at home.
+Literacy skills are promoted and our library of specially designed story bags, busy bags and sensory bags are available daily for parents to borrow and share at home.
 This enables us to work with parents to support the child’s learning at home.
-Parent observations and photos on how they used the books are used in the child’s development records.
+Parent observations and photos on how they used the resources can be added to your child’s Tapestry record.

 Our website has a parent’s page which gives lots of tips and suggestions for all parents to help them support their child’s growth and development in fun ways at home.

 Parents are also invited into the setting for regular Play Days and parent training sessions.
 We inform our parents with regular newsletters, Facebook, website, email, word of mouth and our parents’ noticeboard.